OpenBagTwo/FoxNap/README.md

-The Maestro will pay top dollar for [tonewood](https://en.wikipedia.org/wiki/Tonewood)--stripped blocks of rare wood types--goat horns and non-FoxNap records and sells, alongside your custom music discs, a wide variety of musical instruments (with textures adopted from the classic [mxTune mod](https://github.com/AeronicaMC/mxTune)).
+The Maestro will pay top dollar for [tonewood](https://en.wikipedia.org/wiki/Tonewood)--stripped blocks of rare wood types--goat horns and non-FoxNap records and sells, alongside your custom music discs, a wide variety of playable musical instruments (with textures adopted from the classic [mxTune mod](https://github.com/AeronicaMC/mxTune)).

 ## Contributing